CoolSpy3/CSModLoader/README.md

 To add a server press the `Add Server` button in the mod loader.
 Then press the `Edit` button next to the new server.
 This will open a window where you can set an optional name and the server's ip.
 IP addresses are inputted the same way as the Minecraft client: `<ip>:<port>` (basically just enter whatever you would into a regular Minecraft client).

 To connect to a server, press the `Connect` button in the loader and then connect to `localhost` in your Minecraft client.

+### Auto-Starting servers
+A server can be marked as `Auto Start`.
+In this case, it will automatically be available when the loader is launched.
+The `Restart Servers` button terminates all running servers and restarts just those marked as `Auto Start`.

+### Changing the local server port
+The port on which the local server is hosted can be changed in the server settings.
+By default, this is `25565`, the default Minecraft server port.
+If it is changed, you will have to specify the new port in the Minecraft client (`localhost:<port>`).
+If two servers are run on different local ports, they may be run simultaneously.
+Additionally, multiple servers may be set as `Auto Start` provided that they are configured for different ports.
+In the case where many servers are running and need to be stopped, the `Stop All Servers` button may be used to terminate all running servers.

 ### Changing your .minecraft directory
 If for whatever reason you want to change the minecraft directory the loader uses, just change the directory in the launcher (as you would for a normal profile) and move or copy the `cslogging-config.xml` file and `csmods` folder into the new directory.